Call4Cloud | MMP-C | Autopilot | Device Preparation

 Now we have seen the registry key within PerfView let’s check it out!
 Open Regedit and open this key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\CloudManagedUpdate\uhs\settings

-So I guess all the settings that could be needed are configured.
+So, I guess all the necessary settings are configured.
 But still, it wasn’t working.

 When looking at the exp policies/settings registry key: Software\Microsoft\CloudMangedUpdate\Exp\Policies there is a policy created but why doesn’t it work as it should?